 Termination

-Climate Active gives terminated entities clear advice on their responsibilities upon termination.
-This includes advice on outstanding reporting obligations and the need to remove any certification claims.
+This includes advice on outstanding reporting obligations and the need to remove any public certification claims.

-Withdrawing from the program is a matter for each business, based on their individual circumstances.
+Withdrawing from the program is a matter for each brand, based on their individual circumstances.
+Brands do not need to explain to Climate Active why they are withdrawing from the program.

-Some reasons cited by businesses include:
+Some reasons cited for withdrawing include:

 - program costs